Categories of Membership

 US and Canada

-- Active Member: Plastic surgeon who is board certified by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada®.
+- Active Member: Plastic surgeon who is board certified by The American Board of Plastic Surgery (ABPS) or The Royal College of Physicians and Surgeons of Canada and/or the Corporation Professionnelle des Médecins du Québec.
 All active members must complete one year as a candidate member, prior to being elevated to Active Membership.

-- Candidate for Active Membership: Plastic surgeon who has completed residency and fellowship training and is eligible for board certification by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada®.
+- Candidate for Active Membership: Plastic surgeon who has completed residency and fellowship training and is eligible for board certification by The American Board of Plastic Surgery (ABPS) or The Royal College of Physicians and Surgeons of Canada and/or the Corporation Professionnelle des Médecins du Québec.
 All applicants for active membership must serve as a candidate for a minimum of one year.

-- Fellows actively engaged in an ACGME accredited or private fellowship in the U.S. or Canada
+- Resident and Fellows Membership: Includes residents actively engaged in an accredited plastic surgery residency program in the US or Canada and fellows actively engaged in an ACGME accredited or private fellowship in the US or Canada.

 - Life Inactive Members: Life Inactive Members do not pay dues or an annual fee.
 Life Inactive Members have limited rights and privileges as may be determined from time to time by the Board of Directors but may not hold office, vote or serve on committees of the Society.